kacikgoez/ProcessDiscovery/README.md

 ## Troubleshooting

-- Ensure that the port 80 is free when using Docker.
+- Ensure that port 80 is free when using Docker.
 Use `netstat` or `lsof` to check whether the ports are free.

 - Use the reset button to reset the layout if it is bugged, which can sometimes happen for unknown reasons.

 ## Glossary
-**ORCA**: The name of the dashboard.
-It stands for Organ Retrieval and (Information) Collection Analytics.

-**ORCHID**: The name of the raw dataset.
-It stands for Organ Retrieval and Collection of Health Information for Donation.
-It is supplied by PhysioNet and accessible on https://physionet.org/content/orchid/1.0.0/.

-**OPO**: Organ Procurement Organization.
-An organization that is responsible for the organ donation process.

-**NOK**: Next-of-kin.
-The next-of-kin is the closest living relative of a patient.
-The next-of-kin is responsible for making medical decisions for the patient if they are unable to do so.

-**HIPAA**: Health Insurance Portability and Accountability Act.
-A law that protects the privacy of patients' health information.

-**UNOS**: United Network for Organ Sharing.
-A non-profit organization that manages the nation's organ transplant system under contract with the federal government.
-UNOS maintains the national transplant waiting list, matching donors to recipients 24 hours a day, 365 days a year.

-**Referral**: The patient is referred to the OPO.
-This happens when the patient is in critical condition and the hospital refers them to the local OPO for potential organ donation.
-This event is always present for each patient and a timestamp is available.

-**Evaluation**: The patient is evaluated by the OPO.
-This happens when the OPO assesses each referral, conducting an initial evaluation of the patient's suitability for organ donation.
-This event is always present for each patient.
-However, no timestamp is available.
-Therefore, we assume that the event happens one minute after the previous event (Referral).

 **Approach**: The OPO approaches the patient.
 This happens when a representative from the OPO approaches the patient's next-of-kin (NOK) to seek their consent for donation.
 In the dataset, a flag is available that indicates if the patient was approached.
 If the patient was approached, a timestamp is available.

 **Authorization**: The patient is authorized for organ donation.
 This happens when the OPO obtains consent from the NOK for donation.
 In the dataset, a flag is available that indicates if the patient was authorized.
 If the patient was authorized, a timestamp is available.

+**BIPOC**: Black, Indigenous, or people of color.
+A term used to describe people who are not white.

+**De-jure process**: In this setting the de-jure process refers to the standard order of the organ donation process that is defined by the OPO (Referral -> Evaluation -> Approach -> Authorization -> Procurement -> Transplant).

+**Evaluation**: The patient is evaluated by the OPO.
+This happens when the OPO assesses each referral, conducting an initial evaluation of the patient's suitability for organ donation.
+This event is always present for each patient.
+However, no timestamp is available.
+Therefore, we assume that the event happens one minute after the previous event (Referral).

+**Event**: An event is an action that happens during the organ donation process.
+The events are Referral, Evaluation, Approach, Authorization, Procurement, and Transplant.
+The events should happen in the above order.
+However, the dataset contains some inconsistencies.
+For example, there are cases where the patient was authorized before the patient was approached.
+Each event has a timestamp and a type (e.g., Referral, Evaluation, etc.) and corresponds to a case (patient) in the event log.

+**HIPAA**: Health Insurance Portability and Accountability Act.
+A law that protects the privacy of patients' health information.

+**NOK**: Next-of-kin.
+The next-of-kin is the closest living relative of a patient.
+The next-of-kin is responsible for making medical decisions for the patient if they are unable to do so.

+**OPO**: Organ Procurement Organization.
+An organization that is responsible for the organ donation process.

+**ORCA**: The name of the dashboard.
+It stands for Organ Retrieval and (Information) Collection Analytics.

+**ORCHID**: The name of the raw dataset.
+It stands for Organ Retrieval and Collection of Health Information for Donation.
+It is supplied by PhysioNet and accessible on https://physionet.org/content/orchid/1.0.0/.

 **Procurement**: The organs are procured.
 This happens when the OPO oversees the procurement of transplant-ready organs from the deceased patient.
 In the dataset, a flag is available that indicates if the organs were procured.
 If the organs were procured, a timestamp is available.

+**Referral**: The patient is referred to the OPO.
+This happens when the patient is in critical condition and the hospital refers them to the local OPO for potential organ donation.
+This event is always present for each patient and a timestamp is available.

 **Transplant**: The organs are transplanted.
 This happens when the OPO manages the logistics of transporting the organ to the recipient's transplant center, facilitating the transplant procedure.
 In the dataset, a flag is available that indicates if the organs were transplanted.
 However, no timestamp is available.
 Therefore, we assume that the event happens one minute after the previous event (Procurement).

-**Event**: An event is an action that happens during the organ donation process.
-The events are Referral, Evaluation, Approach, Authorization, Procurement, and Transplant.
-The events should happen in the above order.
-However, the dataset contains some inconsistencies.
-For example, there are cases where the patient was authorized before the patient was approached.
-Each event has a timestamp and a type (e.g., Referral, Evaluation, etc.) and corresponds to a case (patient) in the event log.
+**UNOS**: United Network for Organ Sharing.
+A non-profit organization that manages the nation's organ transplant system under contract with the federal government.
+UNOS maintains the national transplant waiting list, matching donors to recipients 24 hours a day, 365 days a year.

 ## References
 1. Adam, H., Suriyakumar, V., Pollard, T., Moody, B., Erickson, J., Segal, G., Adams, B., Brockmeier, D., Lee, K., McBride, G., Ranum, K., Wadsworth, M., Whaley, J., Wilson, A., & Ghassemi, M. (2023).
 Organ Retrieval and Collection of Health Information for Donation (ORCHID) (version 1.0.0).
 PhysioNet. https://doi.org/10.13026/eytj-4f29.